mvolkmann/blog/src/dart.md

 inside the current thread.
 It is similar to a `Promise` in JavaScript.

-Execution of these is managed by the event loop.
+Execution of these is managed by the event loop described in the next section.
-Asynchronous tasks are placed on either the regular task queue or the microtask queue.
+Asynchronous tasks are placed on either the event queue or the microtask queue.
 Tasks on the microtask queue have a higher priority.

 The `Future` class defines many named constructors.